NanoComp/meep/doc/docs/Python_User_Interface.md

 **`amp_data` [`numpy.ndarray with dtype=numpy.complex128`]**
 —
-Like `amp_func_file` above, but instead of interpolating into an HDF5 file, interpolates into a complex numpy array.
+Like `amp_func_file` above, but instead of interpolating into an HDF5 file, interpolates into a complex NumPy array.
 The array should be three dimensions.
-For a 2D simulation, just pass 1 for the third dimension, e.g., `arr = np.zeros((N, M, 1), dtype=np.complex128)`.
+For a 2d simulation, just pass 1 for the third dimension, e.g., `arr = np.zeros((N, M, 1), dtype=np.complex128)`.
 Defaults to `None`.

 As described in Section 4.2 ("Incident Fields and Equivalent Currents") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707), it is also possible to supply a source that is designed to couple exclusively into a single waveguide mode (or other mode of some cross section or periodic region) at a single frequency, and which couples primarily into that mode as long as the bandwidth is not too broad.
 This is possible if you have [MPB](https://mpb.readthedocs.io) installed: Meep will call MPB to compute the field profile of the desired mode, and uses the field profile to produce an equivalent current source.
 Note: this feature does *not* work in cylindrical coordinates.
 To do this, instead of a `source` you should use an `EigenModeSource`: